Championship Registration No: CH2024/RALLY047 (E)

 * Note these regulations are a guide only and competitor's should refer to the ASWMC Yearbook for confirmation.
 We will endeavour to make the website as accurate as possible, but unfortunately typos do occur and after all we are only human!

-1. The Targa Rally Championship shall consist of events run under National B Targa Road Rally permits having a minimum of 6 special tests, as approved by the MSA.
+1. The Targa Rally Championship shall consist of events run under Interclub Targa Road Rally permits having a minimum of 6 special tests, as approved by Motorsport UK.

 3. The championship shall be open to, and will award separate points to, Drivers and Navigators.

-3. Points will be awarded to registered championship contenders only, according to the following table.
+3. On each event, points will be awarded to registered championship contenders only, according to the following table.

 Points will be awarded to both the Driver and Navigator.